ta3ag/lbd/_sources/install.txt

 This book is in the process of merging into llvm trunk but not finished yet.
-The merged llvm trunk version on my git hub is LLVM 3.3 relased.
+The merged llvm trunk version on my git hub is LLVM 3.3 released.
-My Cpu0 example code is also based on llvm 3.3.
+The Cpu0 example code based on llvm 3.3.

 In this chapter, we will run through how to set up LLVM using if you are using Mac OS X or Linux.
 When discussing Mac OS X, we are using Apple's Xcode IDE